'Help, 40 days here': Photos show migrants crammed into U.S. border facilities

 Security incidents among men at RGV facilities included detainees clogging toilets in order to be released from cells, migrants refusing to return to cells, and special operations teams brought in to show that Border Patrol was prepared to use force, the report on Tuesday said.

 Migrants banged on cell windows and shouted when investigators visited.
 Most single adults had not had a shower despite several being held as long as a month.
-One photo showed a man in a packed cell holding a message reading: “Help 40 Day(s) Here.”
+One photo showed a man in a cell with 88 men, that was built to hold 41, holding a message reading: “Help 40 Day(s) Here.”

+The watchdog’s report recommended CBP accelerate transfer of single adults to Immigration and Customs Enforcement (ICE), the agency responsible for long-term migrant detention.

-The Rio Grande Valley is the busiest area of the border for migrant arrests, which hit a 13-year monthly high in May during a surge in the arrival of Central American families.
-At the time of the investigators’ visits, U.S. Border Patrol was holding around 8,000 detainees in custody in the Rio Grande Valley sector, with 3,400 held longer than the 72 hours permitted.
+Border Patrol stations have been overwhelmed after migrant apprehensions hit a 13-year high in May during a surge in Central American families.

 Members of a congressional group visiting facilities in El Paso on Monday said migrants were being kept in deplorable conditions.